travelingcircusofurbanism/website/static/posts/austin/Introduction/content.md

 ・[With Porches And Parks, A Texas Community Aims For Urban Utopia](https://www.npr.org/2015/02/12/385474414/with-porches-and-parks-a-texas-community-aims-for-urban-utopia)
 ・[A Texas Community Takes On Racial Tensions Once Hidden Under The Surface](https://www.npr.org/2015/02/13/385495327/a-community-takes-on-racial-tensions-once-hidden-under-the-surface)

+1. [Great book recommendation](https://austin.bibliocommons.com/list/show/128108121/1131292877) to know more about the history and identity of Austin by The librarians at Austin Public.

 ### Organization

 1. [Open Austin](https://www.open-austin.org/about/)